-■ If you've tilted the projector upward, the image will be broader at the top.
-Hold down the '\square' or \square buttons on top of the projector until the image is rectangular.
+If you've tilted the projector upward, the image will be broader at the top.
+Turn on Auto Keystone as described on page 56 or hold down the 'a' or a buttons on top of the projector until the image is rectangular.